10 essential skills employers look for

 Here are the 10 most common work skills included on CVs:

 - Scheduling – 12.0%

 - Confident – 11.4%

 Shockingly, only one in five CVs feature common soft skills.
 That's 80% of jobseekers potentially missing out on roles having failed to show the employer that they're suitable for the positions.

 Although listing past work experience and impressive qualifications will be useful on your job application, you also need to prove to future employers that you as a person will be a valuable asset, and will work well with other employees.

 Despite this, the percentage of CVs mentioning soft skills is far lower than the percentage of job vacancies asking for them.

 It's unclear why so few people mentioned these key skills.
 If you've not got many on your CV, remember that so many situations can demonstrate your strength in so many different skills.

-For example, you might think that you haven't had any experience of training others because you've never explicitly been asked to teach someone.
-But that doesn't mean that you haven't done it.
+For example, you might think you haven't had any experience training others because you've never explicitly been asked to teach someone.
+But that doesn't mean you haven't done it.